 - Restaurant & Bar: Not expected or provided in a very small boutique hotel like this.
 Meals can be ordered and delivered to the room from local restaurants.
 Ask at reception.

-- Breakfast: Included and served on the villa balcony/veranda, in the guest lounge, or by the pool.
+- Breakfast: Included and served on the villa balcony/patio, in the guest lounge, or by the pool.

-- Room Service: Not available, with no restaurant onsite, except at breakfast.
+- Room Service: Not available, with no restaurant, except at breakfast.

 Alam Jiwa – Rooms

 - Room Types: Individually-named villas with views of the gardens and/or rice fields.
 The Cendrawasih Suite has 2 bedrooms.